St. Augustine founded the Abbey of Canterbury

 The Anglo-Saxons were fond of the arts in general, but especially in the art of speech, they were artistic and poetic in expressing their ideas in subtle ways, valued understatement, riddles and kennings.
 They also had great technical expertise in carving fine products on bone, ivory, stone, and in metalwork for weapons and jewellery.

-All images are taken from Google image search
+Most images are taken from Google image search

 © L. R. Capuana